NarasimhaSwamy202/IPL-First-Innings-Score-Prediction/README.md

 1. Select the batting and bowling teams.
 2. Enter the number of overs, runs, wickets, runs_in_prev_5, and wickets_in_prev_5 as input parameters.
 3. Click on the "Predict" button to get the predicted first innings score.

-## Deployment (Render)
-The project is ready for deployment on Render.
-Follow the Heroku deployment guidelines to deploy the web application.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.